CS-433/ml-project-2-hapinness/README.md

 XXX

 ## Files
-- 1D_Cauchy_problem_varying_frequency.ipynb: This file contains XXX.
+- 1D_Cauchy_problem_varying_frequency.ipynb: This file contains a one dimensional implementation of the Cauchy problem.
+The desired solution contains a parameter \alpha which is tuned to adjust its frequency.
+The notebook compares PINN accuracy when \alpha is 1, 10 and 20.
 - 1D_Collocation_points_sampling_method_random_vs_uniform_tested_on_Cauchy_problem.ipynb: This file contains XXX.
 - 1D_extrapolation.ipynb: This file contains XXX.
 - Burgers_identification.ipynb: This file contains XXX.